-3.2 Conditionally-Required Facilities
+3.3 Conditionally-Required Facilities

-An implementation must support conditionally-required facilities if the underlying hardware and software permits.
-This specification includes three conditionallyrequired facilities:
+An implementation shall support conditionally-required facilities if the underlying hardware and software permits.
+This specification includes two conditionallyrequired facilities:

-POSIXSignalHandler This class shall be implemented on every platform where POSIX signals are supported RawMemory If the system supports address translation, the imple- mentation shall support the memory mapping features of the raw memory access classes.
+POSIXSignal This class shall be implemented on every platform where POSIX signals are supported Open issue: Ethan does not like POSIX for realtime systems.
+End of open issue RawMemory If the system supports address translation, e.g., has an MMU, and implements the Device Module, the implementation shall support the memory mapping features of the raw memory ac- cess classes.